Saturday, November 5, 2016

 When you change, the world changes.

-Leadership implies first to commit to change in the way you want to.
+Leadership implies first committing to change in the way you want to.

-When you understand that your ego is just the small,small part of the whole
+When you understand that your ego is just a small, small part of the whole.

 1. British rule of India

-2. Attitude of Indians in depending on karma theory
+2. Attitude of Indians in depending blindly on karma theory

 Prepare!